AVAILABLE WITH EXTENSION 2

 Simulate and analyze sun, sky, and artificial lighting in 3D architectural design with exposure lighting analysis technology.
 Measure light at a location by generating light-measurement grids of a shape.
 Generate evaluations of light intensity and indoor environmental quality, such as those required for LEED EQ Credit 8.1.
 Achieve more sustainable designs by better predicting how light will interact with buildings.

 Creative Market is an online marketplace where you can buy and sell assets to use in your projects.
-Browse Creative Market to supplement your projects with high-quality content created by other users in the community.
+Now you can browse for high-quality 3D content directly from the 3ds Max interface.

 This new, node-based tool creation environment is a top request in User Voice, our forum in which customers suggest and vote on features.
 Extend 3ds Max with geometric objects and modifiers by creating graphs in a visual environment, similar to the Slate material editor.
 Choose from hundreds of node types (operators) that can be connected to create new tools and visual effects.
 Create new node types by saving graphs, called compounds, package and share new tools, and help other users expand their toolset.